Antiisendnudes/Antiisendnudes/README.md

 - 👋 Hi, I’m @Antiisendnudes - Also knows as [Anti]

 - 👀 I’m interested in
-  - Programming and Developing.
-Espicially:
+  - Programming and developing
-    -C++ and Python

 - 🌱 I’m currently learning
-  - Nothing at the moment.
+  - Lua
+  - C
+  - Python

 - 📫 How to reach me
-  - If you want to reach out to me, then you can contact me on these platform(s):
+  - If you want to reach out to me, then you can contact me on this platform:
     -Discord
       Antii#0004